memoria-io/archived-reactive/README.md

 Therefore this library is on edge, and breaking changes are bound to happen occasionally.

-Beware that, I'm **NOT** following the semantic versioning literally, but one rule I'm trying to follow is having the Major segment as `0` to indicate [initial](https://semver.org/#how-should-i-deal-with-revisions-in-the-0yz-initial-development-phase) breaking releases.
+Beware that currently unfortunately I'm not following the semantic versioning literally, but one rule I'm trying to follow is having the Major segment as `0` to indicate [initial](https://semver.org/#how-should-i-deal-with-revisions-in-the-0yz-initial-development-phase) breaking releases.